 The Core of Automotive Automation: What Are Electric Actuators?

-- Accuracy: Stops exactly where needed.
+- Precision: Stops exactly where required.

-- Efficiency: Uses energy only when required.
+- Efficiency: Uses energy just when required.

 Driving Sunroof Innovation: Electric Actuators in Action